Seagate/cortx-s3server/rpms/README.txt

 Bazel:
 Currently we are using Version: 0.13.0.
 To create bazel package, perform below steps:
-1) Make sure the /tmp directory on your VM has atleast 4GiB of free space.
+1) Make sure the /tmp directory on your VM has atleast 4GB of free space.
 2) Run scripts/env/dev/init.sh [-a]
-3) Now your VM hve right version of openjdk (1.8.0_242) installed.
+3) Now your VM have right version of openjdk (1.8.0_242) installed.
-4) Run the buildrpm script for bazel.
+4) Run the <cortx-s3server>/rpms/bazel/buildrpm.sh script for bazel.